Percocet: Effects and Risk of Addiction

 Percocet and Reproduction

 Long-term use of Percocet can affect your libido and your reproductive function.
-Pregnant women are advised against taking Percocet while pregnant or breastfeeding unless absolutely necessary, as the effects on the fetus or baby, and the woman’s reproductive function, are not fully understood.
+Pregnant women are advised against taking Percocet while pregnant or breastfeeding unless necessary, as the effects on the fetus or baby, and the woman’s reproductive function, are not fully understood.
 Babies born to mothers who continuously used Percocet during pregnancy can go into withdrawal once they are born.
-This is a life-threatening condition if not acknowledged or treated.1
+This is a life-threatening condition if not acknowledged or treated.

 Percocet Overdose

-Symptoms of Percocet overdose include:1
+Symptoms of Percocet overdose include:

 • Respiratory depression (loss of drive to breathe, slow and shallow breathing)